luminous-software/time-savers/docs-source/index.md

 than having to search through one gigantic menu of different commands.

 ### Keyboard Shortcuts

-Some of the features that tend to be used frequently have also been assigned a keyboard shortcut.
+Some of the *Time Savers* features that tend to be used frequently have also been assigned a keyboard shortcut for a **one or two-click experience**.
-And of course you can add your own keyboard shortcut to any of the *Time Savers* commands.
+And of course you can add your own keyboard shortcut to any of the *Time Savers* features.

 ## Features

 ### Activity Log

-Open the Visual Studio activity monitor log.
+Opens the Visual Studio activity monitor log.
 The activity log is a powerful tool for troubleshooting issues with *VS Packages*, *VS Extensions*, *MEF Components**, and *pkgdef* files, and provides useful insights into what Visual Studio is doing.
 When Visual Studio starts writing the log, it also writes a corresponding XSL file in the same folder